The $5 Argument I Still Think About

 Travel Isn’t Supposed to Feel Like Home

-The Meaning of $5
+The Reality of $5

 That argument over $5 wasn’t the only moment that made me pause.
 Travel has a way of revealing how quickly people get upset over small amounts of money.